Key takeaways:

 3. McDonald Building Co.

 From the start, you’ll be able to read about the company and its purpose.
 They highlight their “Our relationships are founded on trust” section, which highlights their reliability.
-“Come Build With Us” section also welcomes visitors, which sets a collaborative tone.
+The “Come Build With Us” section also welcomes visitors, which sets a collaborative tone.

 Then, the website strategically places a quote from a client praising their flexibility and expertise.